 - Boehringer Ingelheim Pharmaceuticals, Inc. announced that the Boehringer Ingelheim Cares Foundation is donating more than $125,000, as well as product donations as needed, to support relief efforts.
 Included in that contribution is a $25,000 donation to a local organization that is assisting animals affected by the storm.
 BI Cares is also supporting Americares and Direct Relief International, and Boehringer Ingelheim Animal Health has activated their Disaster Aid Program to provide aid for their veterinary customers that have severe damage or total loss of ability to practice in their facilities due to this disaster.
 Additionally, BI employees have raised over $30,000 for Americares, and the company has added special patient-centric provisions to their BI Cares Patient Assistance Program that allow enrolled patients in the Hurricane Harvey affected areas to obtain the medications they need urgently in order to stay adherent.

 - Bristol-Myers Squibb Company is donating medicines with a wholesale value of $10,414,000 to a network of the company’s global relief partners to support their efforts.
-In addition, the Bristol-Myers Squibb Foundation has donated $150,000 to the Puerto Rican Red Cross chapter, $50,000 to Americares and $50,000 to Direct Relief International to support Hurricane Maria relief efforts, $250,000 to Americares and the American Red Cross to support Hurricane Harvey relief efforts and $100,000 to the Central Florida Red Cross to support Hurricane Irma relief efforts.
+In addition, the Bristol-Myers Squibb Foundation has donated a total of $2.1 million to hurricane recovery efforts, supporting organizations such as Americares, the American Red Cross, the Central Florida Red Cross chapter, the Puerto Rican Red Cross chapter and Direct Relief International.
 Additionally, the Bristol-Myers Squibb Foundation is matching U.S. and Puerto Rican employee donations to all eligible organizations working on the relief efforts.
 Read Bristol-Myers Squibb’s full announcement here.

 - Daiichi Sankyo, Inc. provided direct financial assistance to the American Red Cross, and supplies of certain Daiichi Sankyo hypertension medicines recently donated to Americares have been sent to the super shelter in the Roger Brown convention center to assist individuals affected by Hurricane Harvey.
 Daiichi Sankyo employees wishing to donate to Americares toward the recovery effort may do so through a special Americares microsite set up for Daiichi Sankyo.
 Donations to Americares and other qualified non-profit organizations will be matched through the company’s matching gift program.